jrl-umi3218/sch-core/README.md

 === Documentation ===
-Implementation of the convex hulls detailed in:
+Implementation and computation algorithms for the convex hulls detailed in:

 @article{escande:itro:2014,
   author = {Adrien Escande and Sylvain Miossec and Mehdi Benallegue and Abderrahmane Kheddar},